waldrain/waldrain.github.io/pv.md

 in the week nov.
 5-12, the chargers report 2 + 5 = 7 kWh net gain, the consumption is 4.4 kWh, and the battery voltage rose from 25.4 to 24.7 V. does that 0.3 V rise correspond to 2.6 kWh more energy stored? or do we need to take a large loss of energy into account, consumed energy being much less than the energy produced by the chargers?
+19:30: battery voltage is down to 26.0 V and 25.4 V, resp., and consumption up to 142.1, so only 0.2 kWh. so it seems that the charger report  uch more power produced than we actually consume: 7 versus 4.6 kWh, 66% or only ca. efficiency.

 Monitoring individual cells: